Thinking of renting a pet friendly camper? Learn from one family who did it with FOUR dogs. It might just be a great option for you!

 Stress over the many unknowns plagued us as we prepared for the trip.
 Would the dogs bark at every noise in the campsite?
 They’ve never had neighbors!
 Would they damage the rented trailer?
 How much could that cost?
 But our blind dog, Panda, worried us most.
 How would he handle the ever-changing environments?

 We told our kids and friends about our plans and they all said, “Oh, that sounds like so much fun!”
-But, considering all the things that could go wrong, I replied, “Yes, it will either be a lot of fun … or a complete disaster.”
+But, considering all the things that could go wrong, I’d reply, “Yes, it will either be a lot of fun … or a complete disaster.”

-Panda did show a little distress over some of the situations, like getting in and out of the trailer on those less than solid steps.
+Panda did show a little distress over some new experiences, like getting in and out of the trailer on those wobbly steps.
 But we were patient, and after listening to the other dogs doing things a few times, he soon had to prove he could do it, too!

-His ability to hike on rocky terrain astounded me.
+Even his ability to hike on rocky terrain impressed me.
 All he needed was to listen to my steps to navigate the trails.

 READ MORE ⇒ Visiting Monument Valley With Pets